Joe45M/BS-extra-utilities/README.md

 # BS-extra-utilities
 A project which endeavours to provide extra bootstrap-compatible utilities and components.

+## Project status
+Currently in the planning stage.
+If you would like to be updated on changes and releases, please watch this repository.
 ## Have a suggestion?
 Do you have a suggestion for a set of utility classes or further compatible components?
 If so, please create an [issue](https://github.com/Joe45M/BS-extra-utilities/issues), explaining the functionality of your suggestion.
 Please label your suggestion accordingly- `suggestion` & `utility` OR `component`.